CivicActions/ssp-toolkit/docs/controls/SC.md

 > Security control type: Hybrid

-### Part a)

 #### LINCS specific control or LINCS Responsibility

-The lincs.ed.gov authorization boundary is completely contained within the AWS Platform as a Service.
+The LINCS Technology Project system has monitored and controlled communications at the external boundary of the information system and at key internal boundaries within the system, where appropriate.
+The LINCS allocates publicly accessible information system components (e.g., public web servers) specific IP address and port combinations.
+Public access into the organization’s internal networks is prevented except as appropriately mediated.

+#### Drupal specific control support

-The Drupal Server and Static Files computing nodes are the only computing nodes in the system that are exposed to the Internet.
-LINCS employs both the AWS platform safeguards and the Drupal Watchdog module in monitoring and recording system events.
+Drupal, when deployed on SELinux in full enforcing mode, minimizes the number of services and computing nodes that are exposed to the Internet.
+Drupal employs both the AWS platform safeguards and the Drupal Watchdog module in monitoring and recording system events.
 All other computing nodes used in the system are isolated within AWS.

+### Part a)

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: monitoring and controlling at the external boundary and key internal boundaries.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: boundary protection.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility

-The lincs.ed.gov authorization boundary is completely contained within the AWS Platform as a Service.

-Internal organizational networks (e.g. CivicActions private networks) are physically separate from the AWS platform and are protected by managed boundary devices that include FIPS 140-2 validated encryption modules at all entry points.

 #### Amazon Web Services (AWS) US-East/West control support

+The authorization boundary is completely contained within a Virtual Private Cloud (VPC) created and managed by the AWS Infrastructure as a Service (IaaS).
+External connections must be explicitly configured via the AWS Security Groups (SG) mechanism.

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: implementation of subnetworks for publically accessible system components.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: boundary protection.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility

-The lincs.ed.gov authorization boundary is completely contained within the AWS Platform as a Service.

 #### Amazon Web Services (AWS) US-East/West control support

+Internal organizational networks (e.g. CivicActions private networks) are physically separate from the AWS platform and are protected by managed boundary devices that include FIPS 140-2 validated encryption modules at all entry points.

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: monitoring and controlling at the external boundary and key internal boundaries.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: boundary protection.